aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 * Weights: There is some weight assigned for each connection.
 Weights represent scalar (constant) multiplication.
 Initially, these are assigned randomly, then these weights are updated as per their importance in predicting the output.
-The updation of weight is done through backpropagation (you will know this in upcoming slides).
+The updation of weight is done through backpropagation (you will know this soon).